Composition closed premodel structures and the Kreweras lattice: Abstract

 \section{Abstract}

 We investigate the rich combinatorial structure of premodel structures on finite lattices whose weak equivalences are closed under composition.
 We prove that there is a natural refinement of the inclusion order of weak factorization systems so that the intervals detect these composition closed premodel structures.
-In the case that the lattice in question is a finite total order, this natural order retrieves the Kreweras lattice of noncrossing partitions as a refinement of the Tamari lattice, and model structures can be identified with stacked triangulations of a particular shape.
+In the case that the lattice in question is a finite total order, this natural order retrieves the Kreweras lattice of noncrossing partitions as a refinement of the Tamari lattice, and model structures can be identified with certain tricolored trees.